| Feature | Benefit | Best For |

 After setup, spend a few minutes in the app's settings.
 Configure the features you want active, set your preferred tone for different apps, and create any custom assistants you need.
 This initial customization makes the keyboard much more useful immediately.

-I tracked my writing quality for three months before and after switching to an AI-powered english keyboard.
+I tracked my writing quality over several months before and after switching to an AI-powered english keyboard.
 The improvements were measurable.
 My error rate dropped from about 8 mistakes per 100 words to fewer than 2.
-My writing speed increased by 35% because I stopped second-guessing myself.
-And subjectively, my messages just sounded more professional and polished.
+My writing speed increased by 35% because I stopped second-guessing every sentence.
+And subjectively, my messages just sounded more professional and polished — colleagues actually noticed.

 Other users report similar improvements.
-A friend who's a non-native English speaker said the vocabulary enhancement feature improved her professional communication significantly.
-She learned proper business English just by accepting the app's suggestions and seeing correct usage repeatedly.
-Within six months, she was writing emails that sounded native-level.
+A friend who's a non-native English speaker said the vocabulary enhancement feature transformed her professional communication.
+She learned proper business English by accepting the app's suggestions and seeing correct usage in context every day.
+Within six months, she was writing emails that read at native level — something years of formal study hadn't quite achieved.

 The benefits compound over time because the app learns your style.
 The longer you use it, the better its suggestions become.
 It figures out which corrections you accept and which you ignore, adjusting its future recommendations accordingly.
 After a year of use, my keyboard rarely suggests changes I don't want – it's learned my writing preferences.